Many people swear they get sick after every winter break.

 Avoid ice cubes, non-bottled water on the plane

 When the drink cart comes down the aisle, fliers should be cautious about ordering anything that could contain plane water: ice, coffee, tea, or tap water.

-The water tanks on planes are rarely cleaned and are “conducive for microbial growth,” according to a study on aircraft water quality.
+The water tanks on planes are rarely cleaned and are “conducive for microbial growth,” according to a on aircraft water quality.